-There are two types of space heaters.
-Electric heaters convert electrical energy into heat, while gas heaters burn fuel such as propane, natural gas or kerosene.
+There are several types of space heaters.
+The two most common are electric space heaters and gas space heaters.
+Electric heaters convert electrical energy into heat.
+Gas heaters burn fuel such as propane, natural gas or kerosene.

-Electric portable heaters are available in 120- and 240-volt designs.
-Units with 240 volts will provide significantly more heat but require a special receptacle and circuit.
+Electric portable heaters are available in 12- and 240 volt designs.
+Units with 240 volts provide more heat but require a special receptacle and circuit.

-- Transmits safe warmth with a heat-conserving oil that doesn’t need refilling
+- perfect for delivering heat safely with a heat-conserving oil that doesn’t need refilling.

-- Air is warmed over coil elements and fanned into a room
+- Warm air over coil elements and fanned into a room.

-- Plastic housing remains cool to the touch
+- Feature plastic housing that remains cool to the touch.

 Infrared heaters (aka reflective heaters):